 Whatever your worldview, it’s likely you see community as integral to humanity.
-Humans are communal creatures—family, friends, teams, tribes, etc. Community is also central to the Christian story—to the point where identity as an individual is inseparable from your identity found in community.
+Humans are communal creatures.
+We exist as families, friends, teams, and tribes.
+Community is also central to the Christian story—to the point that identity as an individual is inseparable from identity found in community.

 Community is central to our story

 The first book of the Bible, Genesis, spells out the Christian narrative on community quite clearly.
 Humans were made to be in a relationship with God and each other (Gen. 1:26; 2:18; 3:18).
 God in and of himself is relational and exists as a mysterious three-in-one entity, termed the Trinity by Christians (Matt.
 3:16; 28:19).
 Even the concept of sin, which is the “fault line” that runs through the Christian narrative, stems from the time Adam and Eve rejected God’s advice because they wanted to be more independent (Gen. 3).
 The result was that humanity became self-centered instead of God- and community-centered.

 Our purpose is carried out in the context of community

 Christians believe that every single human being has purpose, and central to that purpose is our calling—or vocation, as we sometimes call it.
 This concept of vocation is not confined to our job or career; it encompasses all aspects of our lives: our family, our friends, our role in the economy, and our local and global citizenship.

 Our vocation was defined for us when God created humanity in his image (Gen. 1:27) and essentially said ‘go take care of the earth’ (Gen. 1:28) and ‘be my of likeness in the communities you operate in’ (1 Corinthians 7:17).
 Every person contributes according to their skillset, personality, intellect, etc. In this way we function as the “mask of God” in every community: marriage, family, neighborhood and beyond.